cliffom/openscad-tap-handle-insert/README.md

 ## Features

-- **Customizable Dimensions**: Easily adjust the length, width, and height of the object.
+- **Customizable Dimensions**: Easily adjust the length, width, and height of the object to fit your needs.
-- **Rounded Corners**: Add a modern touch with rounded corners, customizable radius.
+- **Rounded Corners**: Add a modern touch with customizable rounded corners to enhance the aesthetics and safety of the object.
-- **Magnet Embedding**: Precisely positioned holes for embedding cylindrical magnets at the corners or the center, depending on your needs.
+- **Magnet Embedding**: Incorporate precisely positioned holes for embedding cylindrical magnets either at the corners of the object or centrally, according to your design requirements.
-- **Tolerance Settings**: Adjust the tolerance for magnet fitting according to your manufacturing process.
+- **Tolerance Settings**: Fine-tune the tolerance settings for magnet embedding to accommodate variations in manufacturing processes and ensure a snug fit for the magnets.
+- **Height Padding for Magnets**: Customize the padding above the magnets within the object to conceal them completely or adjust their protrusion.

 ## Prerequisites